learn-co-curriculum/hs-basic-objects-mini-lab/README.md

 # Build a Basic Object with Readers and Writers

 Pick one of the following items and build a class that serves as a blueprint for individual objects created with it.
-Add at least three readers and writers to the class that will describe instances of the item.
+Add at least three readers and writers to the class that will read and write attributes for each instance of the class.

 + Dog
 + Sportscar